Burning Out to Breaking Open!

 Burnout symptoms were knocking at my door ten years before my actual collapse.
 I say collapse because that’s how it felt at the time.
 In fact, I remember the start of my unravelling was during a tennis match.
 I was about to serve when a wave of fatigue hit me so hard, I nearly fell to my knees.
 I knew it wasn’t related to the immediate activity, rather it was cumulative and deep.
 I felt as if I was floating out of my body.
 There was a hollow fragility to my being, like an empty shell.
 In that moment, my ability to make an effort vanished and within a few days I took a leave from work.
 I knew something had changed inside of me and I was terrified.

 I have since learned burnout is known to have a gradual, insidious onset.
 I didn’t see it coming although a part of me knew it was there in the background, like a stealth predator tracking me, waiting for the perfect moment to attack.
 In the years prior to my unravelling, I had waves of irritability, anxiety and apathy.
 I chalked them up to be consequences of a busy life.
 As a medical professional I was not concerned with my symptoms.
 I didn’t notice the frequency of my mood swings were increasing until a colleague made mention.
-Although I was aware of crying more often than usual, over little things, I didn’t really think much of it at all.
+And although I was aware of crying more often than usual, over little things, I didn’t really think much of it at all.
 Sure, I had some stress going on but it wasn’t extreme.
 I wasn’t typically someone who was destabilized easily.
 I could handle a lot and perhaps that was the problem.
 My self-care regime was quite stellar or so I thought.
 I meditated, I journaled, I had fun, I rested, I spent time with loved ones, I took vacations, I would accept help, I could say no, I had creative hobbies, I ate well and I exercised regularly.
-So, what happened?
+So, what happened?!

 To explain, a few definitions are needed: